Ramakrishnan Murthy

-Ramakrishnan Murthy is a Carnatic Music vocalist from India.
+Ramakrishnan Murthy (born 22 December 1989) is a Carnatic Music vocalist from India.
 He regularly performs in the annual Madras Music Season besides being featured in music festivals world over that focus on Indian Classical music.
 He is an A-grade artist of the All India Radio and Doordarshan, Chennai.

 Early life and tutelage

 Ramakrishnan Murthy began his Carnatic music training from Smt.
 Padma Kutty in Irvine in 1997.
 In 2001, he began to take advanced lessons from veteran violin artist Delhi P. Sunder Rajan.
 Ramakrishnan also spent brief periods of time learning from Vairamangalam Lakshmi Narayanan, CR Vaidyanathan, Vaikom Jayachandran and Chengleput Ranganathan.
 He is currently under the tutelage of R. K. Shriramkumar.

 Education

 Ramakrishnan Murthy is an Informatics graduate from the University of California, Irvine.

 Concert career

 In June 2011, after completing his undergraduate education, Ramakrishnan moved to Chennai permanently and began pursuing Carnatic music full time.
 He has, since, performed regularly in Indian and international music festivals and famous sabhas, including the Madras Music Academy and has been accompanied by virtually all the notable names in the field of music today.

 Ramakrishnan has also done playback singing for films, debuting with the song "Nalla Nanban" under composer Harris Jayaraj for Shankar's 2012 film Nanban.